These conditions of approval are issued under the

 Controls on gas activity

-Environment protection licences set out legally enforceable, site-specific conditions and controls which holders must comply with in order to prevent and minimise pollution and safeguard the environment.
-This includes air, water, waste and noise requirements.
+Environment protection licences set out legally enforceable, site-specific conditions and controls which holders must comply with to prevent and minimise pollution and safeguard the community and the environment..
+Onshore gas activities must comply with regulatory controls (PDF 205KB), including legislation and regulations, codes of practice, petroleum title conditions, development approval conditions and other requirements.

-The EPA has a suite of tools to regulate activities so the environment is protected.
-Failure to comply with environmental laws or licence conditions can result in formal warnings, clean-up and prevention notices, penalty notices, legally binding pollution reduction programs and, for serious cases, enforceable undertakings or prosecution.
+Failure to comply with environmental laws or approval and/or EPL conditions can result in the issue of clean-up and prevention notices, or enforcement action including formal warnings, official cautions, penalty notices, legally binding pollution reduction programs attached to an EPL and, for serious cases, enforceable undertakings or prosecutions.

-The EPA Compliance Policy guides EPA decisions, ensuring its compliance activities and actions are consistent, fair and credible.
+The Compliance Policy (PDF 454KB) guides EPA decisions, ensuring its compliance and enforcement activities and actions are consistent, fair and credible.

-The EPA Prosecution Guidelines set out the factors the EPA takes into account in deciding whether, how and in what court to prosecute offences under the legislation it administers.
+The Prosecution Guidelines (358KB) set out the factors the EPA takes into account in deciding whether, how and in what court to prosecute.

-Under environmental legislation, the Courts can impose significant penalties for non-compliance and can order the offender to undertake an environmental service.
-For example, the maximum penalty for not operating in a proper and efficient manner is $1 million.
+Courts can impose significant penalties for non-compliance and can order the offender to undertake environmental improvement works under an environmental service order or can order the offender to publicise details of the conviction in media outlets.
+For example, the maximum penalty for not operating control equipment in a proper and efficient manner is $1 million for a corporation and $250,000 for individuals.
 The maximum penalty for failure to report a pollution incident that threatens or causes material harm to the environment is $2 million for corporations or $500,000 for individuals.

 Gas compliance statement